khushi23-crypto/khushi23-crypto/README.md

 ---

+👩‍💻 Hi, I'm Kajal Saini

-Hi!
-I'm **Kajal Saini**, a passionate and dedicated web developer from India.
-With a solid foundation in front-end technologies and hands-on experience in real-world projects, I focus on building responsive, intuitive, and user-friendly web applications.
-I’m currently pursuing a B.Tech in Information Technology at Rajkiya Engineering College Azamgarh.
+I’m a passionate and dedicated Web Developer from India, with a strong focus on building responsive, scalable, and user-friendly applications.

-My approach combines clean code, aesthetic design principles, and problem-solving skills to deliver quality digital experiences.
-I'm also exploring **Machine Learning** and **UI/UX Design**, driven by curiosity and a constant desire to improve.
+🚀 What I Do

+Craft modern websites using JavaScript, React.js, and Next.js.

+Design smooth and intuitive UI/UX 🎨 that enhances user experience.

+Blend clean code with creative design to bring ideas to life.

+🚀 My goal is to become a versatile software developer, crafting impactful digital solutions and contributing to the developer community.

 ---